 Salute mad professor Upsetter, the original maverick genius of the dubplate, studio reverb and rewind.
 One of the earliest producers of the remix record, now music industry standard.

-I liked what Scratch did with The Wailers, Mad Professor (Ariwa Records) and even some of the tracks for The Bestie Boys but nothing comes close to “Police and Thieves”
+I love what Scratch did with The Wailers, Mad Professor (Ariwa Records).
+I like some of the tracks he produced for The Bestie Boys but nothing comes close to “Police and Thieves”

-The selector usually plays “Police and Thieves” around 4 am, on behalf of the landlord with the hope that dem Rub A Dub lovers would cool off and not completely rip down his wallpaper.
+It was a mad tune and I fell in love with it, instantly.
+That was the late 1970s in, Kensal Rise, London.
+The selector played “Police and Thieves” around 4 am, some say on behalf of the landlord with the hope that dem Rub A Dub lovers would’a jus cool off and not completely rip down his wallpaper.

 A bubbly, track

 You coulda skank to it, do Soul Train with the wah-wah guitars or vibe to it like a Soul rebel.
 Scratch mixed it clean like a radio version – no outer space dubs and definitely no Ganga smoke blown over it.
-The icing on the cake was Junior Mervin – Sexy Mervin delivered the cool catchy lyrics like vintage Curtis Mayfield.
-Vintage bad bad tune.
+The icing on the cake was Junior Mervin – Sexy Mervin delivered catchy lyrics like vintage Curtis Mayfield.
+Bad bad tune.

-Every selector dropped it around just about the same time – King Sounds or Jah Shaka, as the morning light was coming through the thick black curtains.
-You can be sure the Babylon boys in smart blue cars would hear the song and come knocking.
+King Sounds, Jah Shaka and dem man dem dropped it, as the morning light came through the thick black curtains.
+You can be sure Babylon boys in smart blue cars would come knocking.

 Scratch created the revolutionary studio sounds to evoke the mood on the streets – Deceptively so because it didn’t sound like this chirpy song was about violent urban warfare on the mean streets of Kingston Jamaica.
 Because of Scratch’s ingenuity in sound production, particularly how to mix the sound without raising eyebrows, the song went global.

 The unique thing about “Police and Thieves” was that it appealed to a broad and varied range of listeners.
-It was popular at parties, christenings, drink ups, Pubs and shabeen dancehall.
+It was popular at parties, christenings, drink-ups, Pubs and shabeen dancehall.
 Not all songs achieved that – At some parties, people would be dancing to it completely oblivious to its true meaning.
-The youth in the dancehall was educated by the toasters – the guys who gave everybody the heads up by rapping over the records, They were precursors to the American rappers.
+The youth in the dancehall was educated by the toasters – the guys who gave everybody the heads up by rapping over the records, Precursors to the American rappers, and originally, African griots.

 Police and thieves in the streets (oh yeah)